 People usually think of pollution as what goes on outside.
-But a whole world of pollutants lurk inside as well.
-Mold, dust mites and other microbes proliferate in rugs and on walls.
+But a whole world of pollutants lurks inside, as well.
+Mold, dust mites, and other microbes proliferate in rugs and on walls.
 These can be especially problematic for people with asthma or other breathing problems.
-Small leaks in basements, attics, pipes and closets could be preparing the perfect breeding ground for mold.
+Small leaks in basements, attics, pipes, and closets could be preparing the perfect breeding ground for mold.

 According to the report from a Surgeon General’s Workshop on Healthy Indoor Environment, many modern building practices cause mold growth.
-Construction materials such as gypsum, synthetic wood products and vinyl siding, coupled with inadequate ventilation and drainage, promote mold growth by trapping it behind siding.
+Construction materials such as gypsum, synthetic wood products, and vinyl siding, coupled with inadequate ventilation and drainage, promote mold growth by trapping it behind the siding.

-Formaldehyde can cause coughing, scratchy eyes, sore throats and nose bleeds.
-This smelly yet colorless gas is found in cabinets, walls, furniture and especially in new carpet.
+Formaldehyde can cause coughing, scratchy eyes, sore throats, and nose bleeds.
+This smelly yet colorless gas is found in cabinets, walls, furniture, and especially in new carpets.

 Spray foam insulation has been a darling of green builders.
 Yet consumer groups are getting progressively more concerned about unwanted effects as its popularity increases.

 Outgassing is another issue with foam insulation.
-The Environmental Protection Agency says that the effects of outgassing of chemicals in spray foam in not yet understood and requires more research.
+The Environmental Protection Agency says that the effects of outgassing of chemicals in spray foam are not yet understood and require more research.